Theatre (BA) Program Requirements

 A study of the religious, political, and cultural sources of theatre; how theatre practice and dramatic literature developed in the contemporary world theatre.

-Establishes the foundation of acting technique through the genre of realism.
+Establishes the foundation of acting technique through the genre of realism by building confidence, growing stage presence and expanding creative thought.

-Introduction to staging a play.
-Students conceive, workshop, and execute a short one-act play.
+Introduction to staging a dramatic play.
+Students conceive, workshop, and direct a short one-act play.

 An introduction to principles and skills for designing stage scenery, costume and lighting.